-Following the applicant response, a grant selection panel consisting of national and international members will be convened to discuss applications.
-In addition to scientific and methodological experts, panel members from knowledge user organisations will be invited to participate.
+Following the applicant response, a grant selection Panel consisting of international members will be convened to discuss applications.

-The panel will review the strengths and weaknesses of the application relating to the scientific and knowledge translation criteria detailed below.
+The Panel will review the strengths and weaknesses of the application relating to the scientific and knowledge translation criteria detailed below.
 Successful applications will be expected to be rated highly on both assessment criteria before being recommended for funding.
-While PPI is not a standalone scoring criterion, Panel reviewers will also consider the public reviews and the applicant team's response to the public reviews, to inform their review.
+While PPI is not a standalone scoring criterion, Panel Reviewers will also consider the Public Reviews and the applicant team's response to these, to inform their review.

 Applications recommended for funding by the grant panel will be submitted to the Board of the HRB for approval.
-A summary of Panel Member's comments and the panel discussion comments will be issued to the Lead Applicant following the conclusion of the review process.
+A summary of Panel Member's comments and the Panel discussion comments will be issued to the Lead Applicant following the conclusion of the review process.